-The Retail Distribution Review (RDR) and the Financial Advice Market Review (FAMR) aim to improve consumer outcomes from financial advice and guidance.
-We are reviewing their impact on the market to date, and assessing how the market may develop in the future in this Call for input.
+The Retail Distribution Review (RDR) and the Financial Advice Market Review (FAMR) aimed to improve consumer outcomes from financial advice and guidance.
+We are reviewing their impact on the market to date, and assessing how the market may develop, to ensure it meets consumer needs now and in the future.

 The RDR was launched by our predecessor, the Financial Services Authority (FSA), in 2006 with most of the rules it introduced taking effect in 2012.